 It’s the script of my inner dialogue from all the struggling that I endured in the swimming pool, trying to learn how to scuba dive.
-It’s not that there was no supply of air, but not being to breathe through the nose and to force myself to do it all through the mouth was nerve wracking.
+It’s not that there was no supply of air, but not being to breathe through the nose and to force me to do it all through the mouth was nerve-wracking.
 Then somewhere along the way, it suddenly clicked like a puzzle that suddenly fits.
 And from that moment I began to really enjoy myself.
 It was my first scuba diving experience and it all happened in the swimming pool of the Selah Garden Hotel.

 What is Try-Dive?

 Try-dive means exactly how it is named, a quick lesson to try scuba diving.
 Also known as Discovery Diving, it is best for people who want to try scuba diving without the requirement involved when taking a certification course.
 The good news is you don’t have to go far away from the city to do this because Selah Garden Hotel is offering try-dive with Dive RAID Philippines.

 DiveRAID is a dive center-based training agency.
 RAID stands for Rebreather Association of International Divers and they have dive centers all over the world including the one in Anilao, Batangas.
 For our diving lesson, we were trained by DiveRAID instructors Eric Yee and Christoferou Chan.

 Before we went to the water, the instructors told us a little background about DiveRAID and prepped us on what we should do and expect while diving.
 They explained the purpose and use of scuba diving equipment, the two skills that we need to learn in the water, the hand signals, among others.
-We were then divided into two groups; I was in the first batch with Jon and Jerny.
+We were divided into two groups; I was in the first batch with Jon and Jerny.

 If you don’t have a wetsuit, I suggest that you wear a swimsuit or like in my case a rashguard.
 The rest of the equipment was provided by DiveRAID and they are as follows: